Flow-Launcher/Flow.Launcher/README.md

 Vist [here](https://flow-launcher.github.io/docs/#/plugins) for our plugin portfolio.

-If you are keen to write your own plugin in flow, please take a look at our plugin development documentation
+If you are keen to write your own plugin for flow, please take a look at our plugin development documentation for [C#](https://flow-launcher.github.io/docs/#/develop-csharp-plugins) or [Python](https://flow-launcher.github.io/docs/#/develop-py-plugins)

 ## Status